Skip to content

 However, people with hearing loss have described poor understanding of their medications (such as dosage requirements and side effects) which, in some cases, has been found to result in harm to patients.
 There are mixed findings regarding how comfortable community pharmacy professionals feel when delivering care to people with hearing loss.
 Some community pharmacists have reported concerns about a lack of understanding when interacting with this group.
 Such problems are exacerbated by the use of facemasks and Perspex screens during the Covid-19 pandemic.

 Despite awareness of the challenges faced by people with hearing loss in healthcare encounters, little is known about the specific barriers and facilitators to communication in community pharmacy settings.
 Moreover, apart from one recent project exploring the pharmaceutical care needs of older people with sensory impairments, there is limited evidence on the specific communication barriers experienced by people with age-related hearing loss in these settings.
-The current study seeks to address this knowledge gap, to help identify and design interventions to improve communication and ensure the safe and effective use of medicines with this group.
+This study sought to address this knowledge gap, to help identify and design interventions to improve communication and ensure the safe and effective use of medicines with this group.

-How are we doing it?
+How did we do it?

-Who are we working with?
+Who were we working with?

-More information
+Contact information

 Programme Manager